plafer/Tissue.jl/NOTES.md

         then
             1. record that the current frame notified the bootstrapping task
             2. notify the bootstrapping task (so that it can send a new packet)

-+ Output stream removal
-    + Now, `process()` functions will need a reference to their graph so that they can stop it.